url-kaist/patchwork-plusplus/README.md

 It is a ground segmentation result of data/000000.bin file using Open3D visualization.
 (Ground : Green, Nonground : Red)

 ![Open3D Visualization of "data/000000.bin"](pictures/demo_000000.png)

+## :mailbox: Contact Information
+If you have any questions, please do not hesitate to contact us
+* Seungjae Lee :envelope: `sj98lee at kaist.ac.kr`
+* Hyungtae Lim :envelope: `shapelim at kaist.ac.kr`